Binge Eating Disorder

 To compound the situation, a diagnosis of binge eating disorder may be accompanied by other mental health conditions such as depression and anxiety.
 Binge eating disorder may also contribute to physical conditions, such as high blood pressure and cholesterol levels, cardiovascular disease, and Type 2 diabetes.
 Binge eating disorder can affect anyone at any weight, size or shape, age, or gender.

 The Emily Program understands the physical and emotional strain of binge eating disorder.
 We’re here to help with personalized treatment programs that free you or your loved one from its ravaging ups and downs, paving the way to a more peaceful relationship with food and self.

-A combination of risk factors may cause binge eating, such as family history, genetics, dieting, related psychological conditions, and substance abuse, but no single factor causes binge eating.
+A combination of risk factors may contribute to binge eating, such as family history, genetics, dieting, related psychological conditions, and substance abuse, but no single factor causes binge eating.
 Some indications include:

 - Repeated and frequent excessive food consumption without hunger

 - Using food to cope with negative emotions, but feeling distressed, disgusted, guilty, or depressed instead